sourcenetwork/docs.source.network/docs/query-specification/variables.md

 }
 ```

-This query utilizes a subquery, defined as `$_authorsOfPubY` which includes all the authors who have books published by the publisher with the name "Y".
-The results of the subquery are then later used in the main query as a list of `IDs` to compare against the `reviewedBy` field using the array `_in` operator, which returns true if the value at `reviewedBy` is anywhere within the subquery `$_authorsOfPubY`.
-This query will only return the `books` result, as subqueries are not included in the results output.
+In this example, a subquery is defined as `$_authorsOfPubY`, which includes all authors who have books published by the publisher with the name "Y".
+The subquery results are then used in the main query as a list of `IDs` to be compared against the `reviewedBy` field using the array `_in` operator.
+This operator returns true if the value at `reviewedBy` is found within the subquery `$_authorsOfPubY`.
+The final output will only include the `books` result since subqueries are not part of the result set.